 Program History, Mission, and Vision

 Since then, the health information management curriculum has been a 24-month program preceded by two years of undergraduate prerequisites.
 Karl Koob served as program director until 2012 when Norb Belz was appointed to the position that later evolved to a chair position.
-Rosann O'Dell was appointed department chair July 1, 2018.
+Rosann McLean was appointed department chair July 1, 2018 and leads the department today.

 The KU Department of Health Information Management improves lives and communities in Kansas and beyond through innovative, applied learning in partnership with our students.